 2. Confirm your registration status

 a.
 Continuing non-degree students

-- You registered as a non-degree student at any UAF campus within the last five years.
+- You registered as a non-degree student at any UAF campus within the last two years.

 If you meet the conditions in 1 and 2a above, you are ready to register in person or online as a continuing non-degree student.
 View instructions on how to register.